 Often patients with Alzheimer disease lose their sense of color and design and will put on odd or mismatched clothing.
 It is important to maintain a sense of humor and perspective and to learn which battles are worth fighting and which ones are best abandoned.
 Caregivers can pick a selection of outfits and allow the patient to select a favorite.
 Try to choose clothes that are easy to put on and take off.

-Patients at any stage of dementia -- including mild -- are at high risk for unsafe driving.
-Typical Alzheimer symptoms -- such as difficulty remembering and navigating locations, poor judgment, and slow decision making -- all pose dangers for driving.
+Patients at any stage of dementia, including mild, are at high risk for unsafe driving.
+Typical Alzheimer disease symptoms, such as difficulty remembering and navigating locations, poor judgment, and slow decision making, all pose dangers for driving.
 A history of recent citations, crashes, or aggressive or reckless driving are specific warning signs.
-As soon as Alzheimer is diagnosed, the patient should be prevented from driving.
+As soon as Alzheimer disease is diagnosed, the patient should be prevented from driving.
 This includes hiding car keys.

 Wandering is a common problem.
 As memory problems worsen, patients may become easily confused, disoriented, and lost.
 The following precautions are recommended: